Ja'Marr Chase Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- The 295 passing yards the Ravens give up per game makes them the NFL's 27th-ranked pass defense this season.
+- The Ravens are giving up 295.0 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- The Ravens have allowed nine passing TDs this season (1.5 per game), ranking them ninth among NFL defenses.
+- At 1.5 passing TDs allowed per game, the Ravens defense is ranked ninth in the league.

 Recent Performances